 Social Security, pensions and personal savings are the three major pieces of financial security during retirement.

 Social Security is an earned government benefit for seniors, people with disabilities and children who have lost a working parent.
 Working people contribute to Social Security with every paycheck.

-A pension is income that you set aside while you're working so you will get a monthly paycheck when you retire.
+A pension is income you set aside while you’re working so you will be able to get a monthly paycheck when you retire.

 As many as half of all workers are in jeopardy of retiring in poverty.
 Big corporations have slashed pensions and other retirement benefits just to pad their own bottom lines.
 Most low-wage workers have no retirement at all, relying solely on Social Security.
 Unions fight tooth and nail to protect pensions, Social Security and Medicare so older Americans can rely on these lifesaving programs and retire with dignity.

 Candidates on Retirement Security: Ron Johnson of Wisconsin

 Candidates on Retirement Security: Marco Rubio of Florida